Thiriss/Inventory-Gun/README.md

 ### **Week-3**
  17/02/2025
-- **Communication**: Considered using the MQTT protocol, which was recently learned in the workshop, and worked on writing Python code to establish communication with the RFID Reader.
+- **Communication**: Defining the right communication line and protocol, considered using the MQTT protocol, which was recently learned in the workshop.
 - **Software Development**: Conducted research on APIs for cloud interaction, focusing on how the system can effectively integrate with the cloud for real-time data processing.
 - **Hardware Development**: Encountered an issue with the antenna, facing a high S11 value.
 The S11 value should be at least below -10 dB, and efforts are ongoing to address this problem.